3-913, Physics and Astronomy

 Research Interests: Theoretical Astrophysics

-now suggest that these may be the dominant population of planets in our galaxy, especially if such systems are found around low-mass M dwarfs,
+mass stars, especially if such systems are found around low-mass M dwarfs,

 which are the dominant stellar demographic in the Galaxy.
 Along with Norm Murray, at CITA, I have been studying the in situ assembly of